Biographies

 for me.
 Raymond Blanc had opened Le Petit Blanc brasserie

-to understand the magic.
-I rang the general manager
+wanted to understand the magic.
+I rang the general

-and offered to work there for free just for the experience.
+manager and offered to work there for free just for

 Within

-and started work full-time, on the payroll, as deputy
+Spa and started work full-time, on the payroll, as

-manager of Le Petit Blanc.
-When Raymond opened a branch
+deputy manager of Le Petit Blanc.
+When Raymond opened

-in Birmingham, he put me in charge as general manager.
+a branch in Birmingham, he put me in charge as general

 I

-it's not right, don't serve it.
-He will only ever use
+if it's not right, don't serve it.
+He will only ever

 While I was working at Le Petit Blanc Oxford, I shared